stephencweiss/stephencharlesweiss.com/content/blog/2019-12-18/error-handling-embed-video-gatsby.md

 tags: ['error handling','video','embed','plugin']
 ---

-# Trouble Shooting Embedding Video In A Gatsby Site

 One of the great parts about Gatsby is its plugin ecosystem.
 As of this writing, there are ~1500 different plugins offering easy integrations with dozens of services and tools to build a website.

 I noticed recently that one of mine, the `gatsby-remark-embed-video` plugin had stopped working -- or maybe it never worked.
 Either way, I wanted to get it working, so I started with the [documentation on Github](https://github.com/borgfriend/gatsby-remark-embed-video).